 I strive to live fully and passionately, immersed in creative expression.
 One form of this creativity is composing music.
 I write in a modern classical style with jazz influences.
 I want to spread the joy of music through both my performing and writing.

 For several years, I taught music theory and tuba at the Duke Ellington School of the Arts.
 Currently, I’m the tuba player in the Symphony of the Potomac, and one of the resident composers and performers in the Great Noise Ensemble, which specializes in contemporary classical music.
 I recently composed new trios for clarinet, cello, and piano, and alto sax, tuba, and piano, both commissioned by Washington Musica Viva.
+This past year, I was commissioned to compose a new work for full orchestra by the Symphony of the Potomac, which was completed and is scheduled to be performed in June, 2021.
 And I’ve been awarded several Individual Fellowship Grants from the DC Commission on the Arts and Humanities.